HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking for missing documentation entries ...
 WARNING
     ```
     Undocumented code objects:
-      ‘blockApply’ ‘currentBlockId’ ‘currentViewport’ ‘defaultGrid’
-      ‘effectiveGrid’
+      ‘multGrids’
+    Undocumented S4 methods:
+      generic '[' and siglist 'DelayedArray,ANY,ANY,ANY'
+      generic '[<-' and siglist 'DelayedArray,ANY,ANY,ANY'
+      generic 'crossprod' and siglist 'ANY,DelayedMatrix'
+      generic 'crossprod' and siglist 'DelayedMatrix,ANY'
+      generic 'crossprod' and siglist 'DelayedMatrix,DelayedMatrix'
+      generic 'crossprod' and siglist 'DelayedMatrix,missing'
+      generic 'dimnames<-' and siglist 'DelayedArray,ANY'
+      generic 'tcrossprod' and siglist 'ANY,DelayedMatrix'
+      generic 'tcrossprod' and siglist 'DelayedMatrix,ANY'
+      generic 'tcrossprod' and siglist 'DelayedMatrix,DelayedMatrix'
+      generic 'tcrossprod' and siglist 'DelayedMatrix,missing'
-    All user-level objects in a package should have documentation entries.
+    All user-level objects in a package (including S4 classes and methods)
+    should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R
     Extensions’ manual.
     ```